patrick-kox/se_wakatime/README.md

 Make sure the **proxy** is setup correctly in the config file (or remove that line if you don't us a _proxy server_)

 You can also checkout the [Wakatime GitHub page](https://github.com/wakatime/wakatime "wakatime CLI github page") for more information on the CLI client that is used.

+### Note
+By the way SlickEdit works (the macro is executed before the file is created on disk), wakatime can report a file as "does not exist" and not log it.
+To **solve** this you can edit and save the file straight after creating it, or create the file manually (with _touch_ for example and then open it it SE).